 Kebun Baru Birdsinging Club, Blk 159 Ang Mo Kio Avenue 5, Singapore 560159

 Stranger things alert!
 Singapore’s home to spooky spots, that we all know.
 But have you explored ‘em all?
 To get you started on your ghostly adventures, our list of haunted places will come in handy.
 Spine-tingling, spooky spots include Bedok Reservoir, Old Changi Hospital, Caldecott Hill (yup, the former Mediacorp headquarters) and Woodneuk House.
 Go get your freak on!

 19. Explore a countryside farm

 We’re not all skyscrapers and modern architecture here.
 Take a break from Singapore’s cityscapes and feast your eyes on lush greenery.
-We’ve got several farms in our countryside to visit, including Quan Fa Organic Farm (for fresh veggies), Hay Dairies (for goat milk) and Jurong Frog Farm (to meet and greet the amphibians).
+We’ve got several farms in our countryside to visit, including Gallop Kranji Farm Resort (for rustic stays) and Hay Dairies (for goat milk).
 One of our faves?
-Bollywood Veggies, which is located in Kranji and rightly bills itself as ‘paradise on earth’.
-It’s been around since 2000 and houses a museum, bistro and shop on its premises.
+Bollywood Farms, which is basically paradise on earth in Kranji.

 20. Float in a futuristic space pod

 If you’re bored of the usual rub-downs and facials, allow your worries to sink while you float at Palm Ave Float Club.
 Here, you’ll be immersed in your very own private pod filled with Epsom salt.
 Drift away and enter a deep, meditative state that will help you improve mental clarity.
 Besides being one of the more unique things to do in Singapore, it’s also extremely relaxing.

 Palm Ave Float Club, #05-01, 66 Kampong Bugis, Singapore 338987

 21. Experience a taste of kampong life

 Do you find yourself yearning for a simple life?
 You might be surprised to find there are remnants of kampong houses still standing on our mainland.
 Kampong Lorong Buangkok is a relic where time seems frozen, giving you a glimpse of the 60s with cats, dogs and chickens roaming freely, and dirt roads connecting houses mainly made out of wood and zinc roofs.
 Just keep in mind not to disturb the residents if you’re visiting.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557